 Each year, the Fraternity and Sorority Office plans either a Hazing Prevention Day or Hazing Prevention Week in the Fall semester of the academic year.
 Be on the lookout on our Facebook & Instagram page for updated events.

-Each chapter is required to recieve a Hazing Prevention presentation in their chapter meeting once in an academic year.
+Each chapter is required to receive a Hazing Prevention presentation in their chapter meeting once in an academic year.
 Additionally, new member educators/pledge educators are required to attend a specific Hazing Prevention workshop geared towards new member/membership practices prior to each recruitment period.

-Resources
+Additional Resources

-• Le'Trice Curl, Associate Dean of Students, Office of Student Rights & Responsibility, lcurl@ucmerced.edu, 209-228-7881
+- Le'Trice Curl, Associate Dean of Students, Office of Student Rights & Responsibility, lcurl@ucmerced.edu, 209-228-7881

-• UC Merced Police Departmentpolice@ucmerced.edu, 209-228-2677
+- UC Merced Police Department, police@ucmerced.edu, 209-228-2677

-• Greek Anti-Hazing Hotline (toll-free and anonymous), 888-668-4293 (888-NOT-HAZE)
+- Greek Anti-Hazing Hotline (toll-free and anonymous), 888-668-4293 (888-NOT-HAZE)

-Outside Resources:
+Campus Resources: